swiftcoder2020/cycle-motion/README.md

 This third milestone project signifies being at over the halfway point into the Diploma of the Full Stack Website Development course with the Code Institute in association with the Learning People and reflectively I came to realise a positive perspective in this coding and programming journey, which really resonates with me whilst typing up this README.md documentation file and that is:- look how far I've progressed with the knowledge of the skillset and yet how much more advancement I can continue to make before completing the course!

-Upon approaching the inception stage into this web application, which is transitioning from constructing a website, the continued learning experience previously had advanced progressively from the Interactive Front-end Development module to explore deeply into the fundamentals of Python and the Back-end Development.
+Upon approaching the inception stage into this web application, which is transitioning from constructing a website, the continued learning experience previously had advanced progressively further from the Interactive Front-end Development module to explore deeply into the fundamentals of Python and the Back-end Development.
 This focused on the core concepts of the popular programming language, utilising one of the external libraries of Python such as the Flask Framework, the templating language of Jinja and deploying from Heroku.
 It also represented an opportunity in re-familiarising myself into some aspects of Back-end Development.

 In essence, the project envisages to be based on being an interactive reviews and recommendations site in which it aims to target cyclists of all levels of abilities & experience, and also of various disciplines to contribute their viewpoints on bicycles.
 It depicts the commencing point of incorporating the already established knowledge & skills of the front-end (design and interaction) i.e. the utilisation of the languages of HTML, CSS & JavaScript; with the addition of the learning progression into the back-end (database development & integration) to construct the website for the first time in my coding journey, which the terminology is described as a full-stack development.